dalelane/scratch-extension-development/INSTRUCTIONS.md

 ## Create your extension

+**The instructions here will show you how to write an extension that can lookup the title of a book from the ISBN number, using a REST API.**

+The instructions will go through the template JavaScript one section at a time.

 Open the `your-scratch-extension/index.js` file.

 ![screenshot](./docs/40-extension-template.png)

-The instructions here will show you how to write an extension that can lookup the title of a book from the ISBN number.

-The instructions will go through the template JavaScript one section at a time.

 No changes are needed in the `constructor` for this extension.